spike0en/pong_archive/README.md

 ## Categories

 - The Stock OTA image files are categorized and archived in .7z format based on `boot`, `logical`, and `firmware` categories.
 - The categorization mentioned below does not apply to the [2.5.5-Hotfix](https://github.com/spike0en/Pong_Archive/releases/tag/2.5.5-Hotfix) or releases made prior to it.
+Users should manually relocate the `dtbo` image from the firmware > boot category folder after extraction for these specific releases.
+This has been resolved in subsequent releases.

 ### Boot (marked `-image-boot.7z`)